 Lots of asparagus is grown not too far from our h me.
 Each spring, when it's being harvested, I'll make several trips to the fields.
 I put about 40 lbs. in the freezer...with what's left, we gorge ourselves on fried asparagus, beef and asparagus, scalloped asparagus, etc.!

 It's no problem feeding my husband (he's retired; we have two grown children and four grandsons).
 He'll eat almost anything I put in front of him.
 We like this dish with a salad and dessert.
-It's so easy to prepareit takes only about half an hour from start to serving.
+It's so easy to prepare—i

 For a main course, Jodi Trigg of Toledo, Illinois likes to serve a meal that lets the flavors of prosciutto and asparagus shine.
 With only five ingredients and a couple of tablespoons of water, Bow Ties with Asparagus and Prosciutto is as easy as it is elegant.
 “Add a dash of nutmeg for a change of pace,” suggests Jodi.
 More Pasta Dinners »

 This pretty pasta main course has only a few ingredients, so it’s a breeze to whip up.
 “We used to prepare it with heavy cream, but I substituted half-and-half to cut fat, and it’s just as good,” writes Diane Shipley of Concord, Ohio.